acenet-arc/ACENET_Summer_School_GPGPU/_episodes/04-adding-vectors.md

 - "Use blocks to break your work up for parallel calculation on a GPU"
 ---

-Now that we have actual work being done by the GPU, let's move on to getting it to do much larger amounts of work.
+A GPU is not meant for doing one thing at a time; it's meant for doing arithmetic on massive amounts of data all at the same time.
+It's time we scaled up what we're doing.

 Let's generalize the code we just wrote to add two _vectors_ of integers, instead of two integers.
-Instead of having statically defined variables to hold single integers, call `malloc` to create larger memory spaces to store the vectors.
+Instead of having statically defined variables to hold single integers, call `malloc` to create larger (CPU) memory spaces to store the vectors.

 ~~~
 a = (int *)malloc(size);
 ~~~
 {: .source}

-We'll define a function `random_ints(a, K)` to populate some arrays with random integers:
+We'll define a function `random_ints(a, K)` to populate some arrays with random integers.
+(For now, just call this from the CPU.
+We'll just do addition on the GPU this morning.)

 ~~~
 void random_ints(int* a, int K) {